3325 Palo Verde Ave., Suite 103 Long Beach, CA 90808 Call 877.801.6378

 How is glaucoma treated?

-Dr. Martinez and Dr. Donovan will discuss the benefits, risks and complications of any glaucoma treatments with you during your appointment.
+Our doctors will discuss the benefits, risks and complications of any glaucoma treatments with you during your appointment.

 Canaloplasty is a breakthrough procedure available to help patients who may be frustrated with their medications and aren't ready for traditional surgery.
 Canaloplasty is proven to safely lower intraocular pressure (IOP) and dependence on medications.
 And unlike traditional procedures, Canaloplasty uses a less invasive, non-penetrating approach and has fewer complications and less follow-up.